rust-lang/style-team/nightly-style-procedure.md

 Feature stabilization should be blocked on confirmation and codification of formatting behavior.
-At this point, T-style may also propose alternative formatting at the time of stabilization, with any breaking changes weighted according to the principle stated above.
+At this point, T-style may also propose alternative formatting at the time of stabilization, with any breaking changes weighted according to the breaking changes principle stated above.